 15. Will there be an interview of the candidates?

-Yes, in the second round, shortlisted candidates (max. four/project) will be invited for an on-site interview.
+Yes, in the second round, shortlisted candidates (max. four/project) will be invited for an interview.
 See also the selection process document of the website.

 16. Is there a reserve list?